shigebeyond/jkmvc/doc/common/validation/validation_expression.md

 ### 1.1 Functions

-Functions in sub-expression are defined in `net.jkcode.jkmvc.validate.Validation`.
+Functions in sub-expression are defined in `net.jkcode.jkmvc.validator.Validation`.
 We divide the functions into two categories:

 1. Functions to test a value